vancura/sdg-inspect/README.md

     - Proper metadata formatting with purple accents for SDG documents and domains
 - Question/Answer pairs are clearly distinguished with different background colors and borders
-- Clicking on an entry in either panel highlights and scrolls to the corresponding content in the other panel
+- Clicking on an entry in either panel highlights and scrolls to the corresponding content in the other panel, centering it in view
 - The active line in the editor is highlighted with a light background
 - Clear completely resets the editor to its initial state